DSN-2025: Research Track Call For Contributions

 Word Template (DOC)

-The program committee will perform double-blind reviewing of all submissions, with help from outside referees.
+The program committee will perform a double-blind review of all submissions, with help from outside referees.
 Papers will be held in full confidence during the reviewing process, but papers accompanied by nondisclosure agreement forms are not acceptable and will be rejected without review.

 Authors must anonymize their submissions (see Anonymization Rules).
 Submissions violating the formatting and anonymization rules will be rejected without review.
 There will be no extensions for reformatting.